Kickass Alternatives to Traditional Upper Kitchen Cabinets

 Home trends have moved towards a more open kitchen, and away from traditional closed cabinets that often feel bulky.
 We’ve noticed many other types of shelving, and even little to no storage above waist height at all.
 This means more room for windows, and a lighter, more airy kitchen.
 Explore these different kitchen design ideas…

-One continuous ledge that's as long as the countertop is a sleek and modern option.
-The shelf in this green kitchen (lead image above) was designed by OeO Studio, and makes the space look extra long and sleek.
+One or two continuous ledges that are as long as the countertop is a sleek and modern option that makes the space look extra spacious.

 Hanging Storage Bar

-Minimalists might love a bar on which to hang utensils and supplies.
-Above, Gisbert Poeppler designed this kitchen with a long copper one that's beautiful with the pinks and greens.
+If you want something more minimalist, Gisbert Poeppler designed a kitchen with a long copper one that’s beautiful with the pinks and greens.

-For this vintage style kitchen design, Dalla Polvere also borrowed elements of commercial kitchens with their open stainless steel shelves that hold spices and supplies overhead.
+Borrowed elements of commercial kitchens with their open stainless steel shelves that hold spices and supplies overhead.
+Here, wood makes things a little more rustic.

 Open Storage Boxes